cobbzilla/hokeylization/README.md

 ## Source
 * [hokeylization on GitHub](https://github.com/cobbzilla/hokeylization)
 * [hokeylization on npm](https://www.npmjs.com/package/hokeylization)

+## Support and Funding
+I am attempting to be a professional open source software developer.
+I have been working in the software industry for many years, I have started successful companies and sold them to public companies.
+Recently I lost my job, and I don't really have any other work lined up

+So I'm going to try writing helpful software and see if that works

+I would sincerely appreciate even the smallest [monthly contribution via Patreon](https://www.patreon.com/cobbzilla)

 ## Setup
 Set the `GOOGLE_TRANSLATE_PROJECT_ID` environment variable to identify your Google Translate project